circleci/circleci-docs/src-api/README.md

 ### I want to change something in API v1.

 Go to source/includes/* and select the file you want to change.
-Then push your changes and the CI build will generate the new documentation.
+Then push your changes, and then the CI build will generate the new documentation.

 ### I want to change something in API v2?